 There are two options for choosing an angle to lock the legs at.
 One is a pretty standard angle of about 30 degrees or so.
 But the other is a much larger angle (eyeballing it, I’d say it’s around 60 degrees or so) that creates a much wider stance.
 If you’re shooting low to the ground, it’s an very good option for adding extra stability thanks to the broader base.

-The feet screw out to extend up to an extra half inch or come out completely if you want to replace the standard rubber feet with something else.
+The feet screw out to extend up to an extra half inch or come out completely if you want to replace the standard rubber feet with steel spikes (included).

 There's also a center-column hook that you can use to hang weights or bags to add some stability, particularly in breezy conditions.

 The kit comes with the MeFOTO Q2 ballhead, which uses an Arca-Swiss style quick release plate (a quick release plate is included).
 The head also has a built-in bubble level, although if you’re using the bubble level, you’ll need to align it before you slide the camera in because the camera will obscure the level when it’s on the head.

 The locking mechanisms use pretty standard rotary dials.
 There are three dials--one for lateral rotation and two for locking the ball.
 It's probably one more dial than is really necessary, but the extra dial does give you slightly more fine-tuning control.